|Main hiking season (15 June 2018 - 15 Sept 2018)|

 Trolltunga is one of the most spectacular scenic cliffs in Norway.
 Trolltunga is situated about 1100 meters above sea level, hovering 700 metres above lake Ringedalsvatnet.
 The view is breathtaking.
-The hike starts in Skjeggedal and goes through the high mountains, takes 10-12 hours (23 km in total to Trolltunga and return) and the ascent is about 1000 meters.
-It is a long and demanding hike.
+The hike starts in Skjeggedal and goes through the high mountains, takes 10-12 hours (27,5 km in total to Trolltunga and return) and the ascent is about 1000 meters.
+IT IS A LONG AND DEMANDING HIKE.
 The trail is marked from the parking lot in Skjeggedal to Trolltunga.
 Along the trail there are signs showing the distance left to Trolltunga.
-Consider carefully whether you are in good enough shape and have the right equipment before setting out.
+CONSIDER CAREFULLY WHETHER YOU ARE IN GOOD ENOUGH SHAPE AND HAVE THE RIGHT EQUIPMENT BEFORE SETTING OUT.
 There is partly mobile phone coverage (Telenor) along the route.
 The hike is usually possible to do from mid-June, depending on when the snow melts in the mountains.
 Normally one can hike to Trolltunga until mid-September.
-WARNING - DO NOT HIKE TO TROLLTUNGA IN WINTERTIME.
-From March you can join guided snowshoe hikes with Trolltunga Active.
+WARNING - DO NOT TRY TO HIKE TO TROLLTUNGA IN WINTERTIME.
+From February you can join guided snowshoe hikes with Trolltunga Active.
 If you are inexperienced with challenging mountain hikes, you should join a guided tour of Trolltunga.

 Every year there are search and rescue operations for hikers in serious trouble.
 Prepare well and be a responsible and safe hiker.
 Start early in the morning.
 Norway is far north, meaning daylight is short from September and nights are very cold.
 We recommend starting at latest 8:00 in the morning.